Concordium/concordium-smart-contract-tools/cargo-concordium/README.md

 - The contract sources must be either available remotely on a package repository such as [crates.io](https://crates.io) or entirely under the package root directory.
+- The `crypto-primitives` feature is not supported.
+This feature is only needed for running tests and can be disabled for a build.

 ## Locally executing contracts